alexkuang/vim-ll/README.md

 It's really silly (and kind of futile) to give a live talk about vim and _not_ do any demos.
 I'll try to make the demo files as free-standing as possible and annotate the keys I plan on using with `code backticks`, but no promises, since this _is_ a live presentation...
 Nevertheless, all pertinent files will be in the demos folder in the project.
+Moments where I plan on jumping from the slides to a demo will be denoted in code-style text highlighted in red.

 ### Lunch 'n Learn?